 Sunday Morning Kids Hockey brings growth back to club

 With the decline of club membership in the mid 2000s, Chris and Ann Thomas were instrumental is reviving and growing the Sunday Morning Kids Hockey section of the club once again.
-They quickly received support from other established senior men’s players (who were themselves without a men’s team) and senior ladies players, who assisting the Thomas’s as additional coaches, as numbers grew.
+They quickly received support from other established senior men’s players (who were themselves without a men’s team) and senior ladies players, who assisted the Thomas’s as additional coaches, as numbers grew.
 This section of the club continued to grow strongly and began to breathe new life into the future of the club.

 Newtown ‘Astro Turf’ pitch upgraded to ‘TigerTurf’ playing surface 2016